uber/ios-snapshot-test-case/docs/LibraryVsApplicationTestBundles.md

 * Keychain — Keychain operations require an application test bundle.

 ### Library tests
 Unit tests that test parts of a framework or library should be part of a Library test bundle.
+This does not strictly require a Test Host.
+Not using a Test Host has some advantages:

+* No need to install anything, which makes running your tests faster and reduces the likelihood of Simulator instability
+* The Test Host application will start an application lifecycle, which is state that can cause instability in your tests
+* Only one host application can run at the same time in a Simulator, so tests with a Test Host cannot parallelize on one simulator.
+The `xctest` stub process spawned without a Test Hist isn’t a full iOS application, so multiple can run in parallel sharing a single simulator.

-This does not strictly require a Test Host or a Simulator (though in Xcode 9, Apple still launches a Simulator for these tests).
-If you are using Buck, removing the `test_host_app` option for `apple_test()` rules will allow Buck and `xctool` to run your test bundles in parallel.
+If you are using [Buck](https://buckbuild.com/), removing the `test_host_app` option for `apple_test()` rules will allow Buck and `xctool` to run your test bundles in parallel.

 ### Code Examples
 #### ub_sendActionsForControlEvents: